gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The group member considers the stale Sender IDs received from the Group Manager.
 If the group rekeying scheme defined in {{sending-rekeying-msg}} is used, the stale Sender IDs are specified by the 'stale_node_ids' parameter.

-After that, as per {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}, the group member MUST remove every public key associated to a stale Sender ID from its list of group members' public keys used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.
+After that, as per {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}, the group member MUST remove every authentication credential associated to a stale Sender ID from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

 Then, the following cases can occur, based on the version number V' of the new group keying material distributed through the rekeying process.
 If the group rekeying scheme defined in {{sending-rekeying-msg}} is used, this information is specified by the 'num' parameter.

 * The group member has not missed any group rekeying.
-That is, the old keying material owned by the group member has version number V, while the received new keying material has version number V' = (V + 1).
+That is, the old keying material stored by the group member has version number V, while the received new keying material has version number V' = (V + 1).
 In such a case, the group member simply installs the new keying material and derives the corresponding new Security Context.

 * The group member has missed one or more group rekeying instances.
-That is, the old keying material owned by the group member has version number V, while the received new keying material has version number V' > (V + 1).
+That is, the old keying material stored by the group member has version number V, while the received new keying material has version number V' > (V + 1).
 In such a case, the group member MUST proceed as defined in {{missed-rekeying}}.

 * The group member has received keying material not newer than the stored one.
-That is, the stored keying material owned by the group member has version number V, while the received keying material has version number V' < (V + 1).
+That is, the old keying material stored by the group member has version number V, while the received keying material has version number V' < (V + 1).
 In such a case, the group member MUST ignore the received rekeying messages and MUST NOT install the received keying material.

 ## Missed Rekeying Instances {#missed-rekeying}